greenfield932/CarND-PID-Control-Project/README.md

 To find appropriate values of the PID controller coefficients I changed these values by multipling them x10 or x0.1 repeatedly starting from 1 until I got correct behaviour.
 First I tuned multipliers for P and D terms.
 And next I tuned tau_i.
-Throttle value controlled by a cross track value propotionally, the higher error the lower the throttle.
+Throttle value is controlled by a cross track error propotionally, the higher error the lower the throttle.

 Here's a [link to my video result for speed limited version](./drive_40_mph.mp4) and [speed unlimited version with proportional breaks](./drive_max.mp4)
 ---